AttackOnJasper/University-notes/notes/aws/aws.md

 ### CFn Drift Detection
-* used to detect changes made to AWS resources outside of CFn templates
+* used to detect changes made to CFn created AWS resources outside of CFn templates
 * Can run against individual stack resources / entire CFn stack / EC2 instances
 * Only checks property values explicitly set by stack templates or template parameters